Chagrilled/P4-DandoriDesktop/readme.md

 - ❌ Support raw JSON exports later on
 - ❌ Dandori battle maps - where/what even are they?
 - ✅ Support castaway drops (untested in game, but AI looks correct)
+- ❌ Better error reporting for the deploy process

 </details>